wp-plugins/social-privacy/social-access-control/README.txt

 1. Upload `social-access-control` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+= Configuration =

-3. For per-category access control and general settings, from the admin 'Settings' page select 'Social Access Control'
+* For general settings and to control per-category access, go to the Admin 'Settings' page and select 'Social Access Control'.
-4. For per-post access control setting, go to the 'Social Access Control' section at the New/Manage Post page
+* To control per-post access, go to the 'Social Access Control' section on the Write/Manage Post page.
-5. To set category access on a user-by-user basis, edit the user's profile.
+* To control per-category a user-by-user basis, edit the user's profile.
+* For other settings and issues, refer to the original Category Access readme file (`readme-old.txt`)

+= Uninstallation =

+If you decide to deactivate this plugin, you may not want all your restricted posts to suddenly become visible to everyone.
+If that's the case, you can convert all the restricted posts to the standard WordPress "private" mode before deactivating the plugin.

-6. To privatize/unprivatize posts, activate 'Social Access Control Privatize/Unprivatized Posts' from the Plugin page and select 'Privatize Post' from the 'Manage' tab
+* To privatize/unprivatize posts, go to the 'Social Access Control Privatize/Unprivatized Posts' from the Plugin page and select 'Privatize Post' from the 'Manage' tab
-7. For other settings and issues, please refer to the original readme file (readme-old.txt)

-For RSS users, an optional 'Unique URL authentication' plugin can be used to automatically get authorized via personalized feed URLs

-'Unique URL authentication' plugin can be downloaded from: http://multinc.com/wp/social-privacy/

 == Frequently Asked Questions ==

+= What happens if I decide to deactivate or uninstall this plugin? =

+Your protected posts can remain hidden from public view.
+See the [Installation instructions](http://wordpress.org/extend/plugins/social-access-control/installation/)

 == Screenshots ==

-1. The Sategory Access Control setting page
-2. The Individual Access Control page
-3. The User-by-user basis access control page
-4. The privatize/unprivatize post page
+1. Controlling per-category access
+2. Controlling per-post access
+3. Controlling per-category access on a user-by-user basis
+4. To privatize posts before deactivating this plugin (or to unprivatize posts after re-activating this plugin)